Who are you and what do you do?

 Mission

-To help people flourish through enjoyable, meaningful and empowering Catholic faith formation and wellbeing experiences.
+To strengthen young people and those who care for them through meaningful and empowering Catholic faith formation.

 Vision

-• the cultivation of Gospel values in everyday life,
+• cultivation of strengthening Christian virtues in everyday life

 Guiding Principles of Faith Formation